DeanLongmire/DreamTeam-v1/helloplus/lbower10/README.md

 # How to Run:
 * Prerequisites:
-    - Must install node.js first
+    - Must install [node.js](https://nodejs.org/en/).
+Version should not matter.
+I believe LTS definitely works.
     - Once node.js is installed, navigate to helloplus/lbower10 directory
     - In the terminal, run the command "npm install" to install any needed dependencies
     - In helloplus/lbower10 directory, create a new file named ".env" and inside of this file, type " SESSION_SECRET= 'anythingHereInSignleQuote' "